jtkiley/carma_python/readme.markdown

 1. On the left, click Environment.
 1. At the bottom of the resulting main window, click Import.
 1. In the resulting popup, click the folder icon, navigate to the `environment.yml` file, and click Open.
 1. Back in the import popup, the environment name should be filled in automatically from the file, `carmapy` in this case.
+If not, the default is `environment`, and you can replace that with `carmapy`.
 Click Import.
 1. Wait for the packages for the environment to be downloaded and installed.
-This could take a few minutes.
+This could take a several minutes.

 ### Install TextBlob text corpora